cherrycolacandy/cherrycolacandy/README.md

 how do i get gifs to work tf..

 THIS IS A WIP.
-A BIG WIP. still need to get an ata AND revamp my straw..
+A BIG WIP.. need to revamp my straw..

    she / her